AmenRa/semantic-query-tagging-dataset/README.md

 ## Citations

-Please cite the following if you use this dataset in any way:
+If you use this dataset in your research, please refer to the following papers:
 _Bassani et al., Semantic Query Labeling Through Synthetic Query Generation, SIGIR 2021_
 ```bibtex
 @inproceedings{DBLP:conf/sigir/BassaniP21,